The Counselling Process

 No. I am self-employed and work alone.
 I do not pass files onto the NHS.

 If you have any other questions, please do let me know.
 If you’re asking it, others may be too and I may even add it to this page.
+If you would like to get in touch with me regarding any questions, please call, text or WhatsApp me on 07488 312784, email me or complete the contact form below.

 Get in touch